AaronLasseigne/active_interaction/README.md

 end
 ```

-These types of errors are standard as of Rails 5.
-ActiveInteraction's
-implementation is based off of [active_model-errors_details][].

 ActiveInteraction also supports merging errors.
 This is useful if you want to
 delegate validation to some other object.
 For example, if you have an
 interaction that updates a record, you might want that record to validate